bob-cd/bob/docs/api.md

 ---
 ##### ***POST***
 **Summary:** Creates a new pipeline in a group with the specified name.
-                   Takes list of steps, the base docker image and a list of environment vars as POST body.
+                   Takes list of steps, the base docker image, a list of environment vars and a list of artifacts generated from pipeline as POST body.

 **Parameters**